- The natural rights to punish

 in the state of nature, one man comes by a power over another; but yet no absolute or arbitrary power, to use a criminal, when he has got him in his hands, according to the passionate heats, or boundless extravagancy of his own will; but only to retribute to him, so far as calm reason and conscience dictate, what is proportionate to his transgression; which is so much as may serve for reparation and restraint. (§8)

-Elsewhere, he says that criminals are not simply expelled from the community; they can repent (§8, §12) and reenter society (§24).
+Criminals are not simply expelled from the community; they can repent (§8, §12) and reenter society (§24).
 He even suggests that the state is obliged to preserve criminals’ lives, so long as it can do so without harming the innocent.

 it is fit the ruler should have a power, in many cases, to mitigate the severity of the law, and pardon some offenders.
 For the end of government being the preservation of all, as much as may be, even the guilty are to be spared, where it can prove no prejudice to the innocent. (§159)

 I suspect Locke had a rough and ready idea about punishments fitting the crime and that criminals forfeit rights in proportion to how bad their crimes are.
 At the same time, however, he sometimes describes criminals as wild animals that are at war with society.
 (He does this in many places other than the passage I quoted earlier.)
+I will offer some speculation about why he does this in the a little later in these notes.

 The natural rights to punish are all rights held by individuals.
 Locke knew it was undesirable for individuals to have this right.
 This is why they would give the right to punish to the state.